microsoft/IIoT/HOL/IOTHubPiHackathon/2/README.md

   - Take note of your Device ID, as you will need this later.
 Feel free to use the parameters template provided earlier.
   - Click "Close"

-  - As a final step in this lab, add a high temperature limit to your physical device.
+  - As a final step in this part of the lab, you will add a tag that will be used by the app backend to define a property on the device.
+This tag will be a high temperature limit that will serve as a high temperature threshold that will trigger a message to be sent to your to your physical device later in the lab.
     - Click the checkbox of the physical device you created.
     - Click the "Jobs" button.
     <p align="center">
        <img src="/HOL/IOTHubPiHackathon/images/twinTag1.jpg" />
     </p>

+    - Keep the "Tag" radio button selected under the "Select job" header.
+    - Provide the job a name. eg. SetHighTemp
     - Click "+ Add Tag".

-    - Add a new parameter "tags.HighTemperatureLimit" under "TAGS".
-Set it to 40 and make it of data type "Number".
+    - Add a new parameter "HighTemperatureLimit" under the "KEY" header.
+Set the value to 40 and make it of data type "Number".

     - Click " Apply ".